nolds9/TriviaGame/trivia.md

 - Go to five questions [x]

 (SILVER)

-- build correct and incorrect answer increment [x]
+- build correct and incorrect answer on page and increment [x]

-- use while loop to end game for win and lost option []
+- restart game button [x]

 - better layout [x]

-- create a div and when a user gets it right, append div with correct then switch to next question []
+- create a div and when a user gets it right, append div with correct then switch to next question [x]

 (GOLD)

-play game without refresh []
+- button for true and false

+- if statement for winner or loser with 3

-shorthand code everything []
+- shorthand code everything []